Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Appendix A: Interview Protocol

-\begin{enumerate} \item If yes, what would you consider as fair?
-Can you give an example? \end{enumerate} \item In your view, do you think it is important to create a fair AI/ML? \begin{enumerate} \item Why do you think it is important for the AI/ML to be fair? \item If not, why do you think it is not important to create fair a AI/ML? \end{enumerate}
+\item (If yes), what would you consider as fair?
+Can you give an example? \end{enumerate} \item Based on your professional experience, do you think it is important to create a fair AI/ML system? \begin{enumerate}

+\item (If yes), why is it important for the AI/ML system to be fair? \item (If not), why is it not important to create fair AI/ML systems? \end{enumerate}

+\item Based on your professional experience, how do you know the AI/ML system that you developed is fair?
+Do you use any strategies to ensure its fairness? \begin{enumerate}